jerzygrzelak/jerzygrzelak/README.md

 ---

 ### I find a great joy in building usable, aesthetic and responsive frontend apps that solve actual problems.
 I'm no stranger to UX and UI design - because recognizing user needs with empathy is a crucial part of the development process.
-Additionally, I have a keen interest in data, statistics, and visualizations.
+Additionally, I like to play around with data, statistics, and visualizations.
+### I have a privilege of

 ---